kahboom/dev-notes/01 - Frontend/01-web-components.md

 **2. Build the dependency app.**
 This depends on the setup you have for Angular, but we will assume you are using Angular's built-in CLI (as of v4.x).

 **3. Concatenate the build files generated.**
 Install developer dependencies to concatenate the files.

 `npm i concat fs-extra --save-dev`

+Be sure that they get added as a `devDependency` in your `package.json` file, otherwise you'll get an error about it needing to be whitelisted.

 For this step, it is advisable to create a JS file to do the concatenating for you.
 Here is an example we call `build-script.js`, where we reference three files generated as a result of the Angular build for production, and then concatenate them into a single file: